amphp/amp/docs/event-loop/api.md

  - When we read data from the stream in our triggered callback we pass that to a stateful parser that does something domain-specific when certain conditions are met.
  - If the `fread()` call indicates that the socket connection is dead we clean up any resources we've allocated for the storage of this stream.
 This process should always include calling `Loop::cancel()` on any event loop watchers we registered in relation to the stream.

+{:.warning}
+> You should always read a multiple of the configured chunk size (default: 8192), otherwise your code might not work as expected with loop backends other than `stream_select()`, see [amphp/amp#65](https://github.com/amphp/amp/issues/65) for more information.

 ### `onWritable()`

+{:.note}
+> This is an advanced low-level API.
+Most users should use [`amphp/byte-stream`](https://github.com/amphp/byte-stream) instead.

  - Streams are essentially *"always"* writable.
 The only time they aren't is when their respective write buffers are full.